Urban Solutions

 Singapore International Water Week

-The global platform to share and co-create innovative water solutions addressing contemporary challenges.
-The event gathers global water leaders and practitioners from both public and private sectors to engage in discussion and debate, network with key industry players, showcase leading-edge technologies and best practices, and identify practical methodologies to address the world’s most pressing water issues.
+The premier global event to share and co-create innovative water solutions addressing contemporary challenges.
+The event gathers global water leaders and practitioners from both public and private sectors to share insights, network with key industry players, and showcase leading-edge technologies.
+It serves as a key platform to accelerate climate action, making a substantial impact on water conservation, environmental, and sustainability issues.

 Read more >